dannius/torr-manager/README.md

 - **macOS**: This extension is designed to run on macOS.
 - **Raycast**: Raycast must be installed on your system.
 You can download it from the [Raycast official website](https://www.raycast.com).
 - **TorrServer**: You need to host your own instance of TorrServer or use a public one.
-The original TorrServer can be found at the [https://github.com/YouROK/TorrServe](https://github.com/YouROK/TorrServe).
+The original TorrServer can be found here [https://github.com/YouROK/TorrServe](https://github.com/YouROK/TorrServe).

 ## Installation (Development Version)